Surviving infidelity is not easy.

 Take some time to mourn and grieve.

 It’s important that you don’t speed this process up to heal properly.
-This is valid both.
+This is valid for both the cheater and the cheated.

 Few people will give you the benefit of the pain.
 They’ll point finger and add you deserve it.
 But keep those understanding people close: they’re precious.